AlecNesatColak/VG-Studio-Productions/README.md

 # Switch to the New Branch
 git checkout <branch-name>

+# Stage your changes:
+git add .

+# Commit your changes:
+git commit -m "Your commit message"

+# Push to the main branch:
+git push origin main

+## If you are pushing to a different branch, replace main with the name of your branch:
+git push origin <branch-name>

 # Push the New Branch to the Remote Repository
 git push origin <branch-name>